 This is why Active Moms’ Club’s “From the Core: Postnatal Recovery” class was created.

 AMC founder and coach, Cassandra Hawkinson, has over 14 years of experience training postpartum women.

-Through Cassandra’s intimate, small-group workouts, moms are able to safely kick-start a regular exercise program, while gaining improved energy, strength and self-esteem—as well as the camaraderie and support of other new mothers.
+Through Cassandra’s intimate, small-group, live-streaming workouts, moms are able to safely kick-start a regular exercise program, while gaining improved energy, strength, and self-esteem—as well as the camaraderie and support of other new mothers.